christoph-phillips/blog/content/blog/zone-2-training-for-fell-runners.md

   sugary foods.

-  Last year I began Zone 2 training as the mainstay of my time outdoors, starting with 3 - 4 months of only Zone 2, and then building in other sessions around it as I got stronger.
+  I decided to make a change to my training and began Zone 2 training as the mainstay of my time outdoors.
+I started with 3 - 4 months of only Zone 2, and then built in other sessions around it as I got stronger.

   To begin with it was difficult.
 I felt so slow.
 I was walking up every hill.
 I felt like I was a slow runner.
-My pace on the flat at 145bpm was 9:00 minute miles.
+My pace on the flat in Zone 2 was 9:00 minute miles.

-  As my pace evened out I noticed a few things.
-The first was that I was actually keeping up with people on the descents for the first time in my life.
-  I was also faster on the flats than ever.

   After 2 months I saw my pace dropping.
 8:30 minute miles.
 Then 7:30 minute miles.
 I felt so strong and I was only going easy.
 Zone 2 began to feel hard.

+  My pacing had changed, and running quicker on the descents to keep in the right zone had made me much faster in races.
+I started passing people on descents (a rare event previously :) )

   My heart rate was much lower in races.
 Not peaking in the 186bpm range it used